-For a given loading condition $a_c$ is estimated by substituting the value of material toughness in place K in eqn.
-(2).
-The major challenge before NDE is therefore to ensure that any crack exceeding $a_c$ does not go undetected.
+The major challenge before NDE (non-destructive evaluation) is therefore to ensure that any crack exceeding a_c, does not go undetected.
 The choice of NDE technique to be employed would depend on material toughness.
 Lower the toughness, shorter is the critical crack length.
 Such material would therefore demand for more sensitive equipment to be employed.
 Past experiences reveal that prolonged service exposure leads to embrittlement or loss of toughness.
 Therefore old/ageing components are required to be evaluated more carefully.

 Subcritical cracks in a component can grow in service either due to fatigue loading or due to prolonged exposure to corrosive environment.
 Figs. 5 and 6 show crack growth behaviour in such cases.
-Under fatigue loading this is best described in terms of a parameter called stress intensity factor range ( $\Delta K$ ) defined as the difference between $K{max}$ and $K{min}$ ; the maximum and the minimum stress intensity factors respectively .
+Under fatigue loading this is best described in terms of a parameter called stress intensity factor range (ΔK) defined as the difference between K{max} and K{min} ; the maximum and the minimum stress intensity factors respectively [7].